 - With the possible exception of large, trackable storms such as hurricanes and tropical storms, events will NOT be canceled based on weather forecasts.
-If an event is canceled or altered due to forecast weather conditions, notifications will be sent to the SCR Mailing List and published on the SCR web site.
+If an event is canceled or altered due to forecast weather conditions, notifications will be posted to the SCR SOLO Facebook group, and published on the SCR web site.

 - All drivers must complete a work assignment on each day of the event.
 Substitutes may be used as long as workers notify the Worker Steward prior to the substitution.